vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 ### Situation 2

-If version tracking is turned off on the master for some time, correct versions may not be available to the historian which will always return the latest schema.
+If version tracking is turned off on the primary for some time, correct versions may not be available to the historian which will always return the latest schema.
 This might result in an incorrect schema when a Vstream is processing events in the past.

 #### Possible new features around this functionality